Learning outcomes for this module

 You make an application to the Home Office to regularise the immigration status of Eva, relying on Article 8 ECHR.
-Eva lives with her daughter, son in law, and four grandchildren aged 3, 10 and 13, all British Citizens.
+Eva lives with her daughter, son in law, and three grandchildren aged 3, 10 and 13, all British Citizens.
 Her daughter has some mental health problems and suffered from severe postnatal depression, so that Eva has become the main carer for the children.
 She has lived with the family for 8 years.
 The youngest child, Catherine, is very attached to Eva, sleeps in the same room, insists Eva puts her to bed and is very distressed at any prolonged separation.
 Clare is aged 10 and Martin aged 13.

 The application is refused and you are preparing for an appeal hearing.
 You want to ensure the children’s evidence is before the Tribunal – you discuss this with the family, and Clare and Martin state that they are keen to tell the judge their views, as they are angry and upset that their grandmother’s application has been refused.
 The three adult family members are happy for them to give evidence.
 Dad is keen to protect Catherine from the news about their grandmother’s application and is not sure that they will understand what has happened or be able to speak in a court hearing.

 To guide your reflection, consider the following points: